Vinod Jose: Notable works of journalism

 In September 2012, The Washington Post published a correction that said its India bureau chief Simon Denyer had not sourced two statements from Vinod K. Jose's article about Prime Minister Manmohan Singh that first appeared in The Caravan.
 Sanjaya Baru, Singh's media advisor, said, "Simon Denyer quotes me in Washington Post without talking to me.
 He has merely rehashed what I told Caravan last year."
 Denyer did respond that he had failed to adequately give attribution to Jose's article.
 According to FirstPost, the ethical issue was that Denyer's article made it appear that Singh's representatives had told him something that he had actually told Vinod K. Jose of The Caravan in 2011.

+Under Vinod Jose's leadership The Caravan became India's leading investigative journalism newsroom.
+The magazine brought out the 2010 Commonwealth Games scam in Delhi; a multi-billion coal allocation scam in 2011; a 2-year old investigation on Swamy Aseemanand, the Hindu priest who plotted five terrorist attacks in India that killed 117 people; the mysterious death of Judge Loya who in a murder case had refused to take a $15 million bribe offer to acquit the principal accused Amit Shah, who is Prime Minister Narendra Modi’s three-decade-long chief lieutenant; the credit benefits extended by public banks to Amit Shah's son; National Security Advisor Ajit Doval's son operating a company from the tax haven; payoffs amounting to over Rs 1,800 crore to the BJP’s national leaders, its central committee, and judges and advocates; the MeToo charge against the Chief Justice of India, Ranjan Gogoi etc. The investigations on the judicial corruption led to the start of the first ever impeachment process against the Chief Justice of India, Dipak Misra.
+The magazine and Vinod Jose faced numerous defamation lawsuits over the years, but has not been convicted in any.
+Vinod Jose also face ten sedition cases.
+In 2023, Vinod Jose announced leaving The Caravan after heading the newsroom for fourteen years.